gsri-18/BEE-102-2025-Assignment/Q6-Principle Component Analysis/README.md

 ## Task Breakdown

-Here's what the project tackles:
+Here's what the project will cover:

 1. Extract expression levels for two key genes: **XBP1** and **GATA3**.
 2. Plot XBP1 vs GATA3 expression (Figure 1a), color-coded by ER status.